Friday, April 8, 2016

 Of course we have to talk about the climax, which is arguably the most epic finale of the whole series as it takes place across two different time periods.
 In the future, the X-Men make a daring last stand against the Sentinels, which is nothing short of thrilling.
 Meanwhile in the past, Magneto is leading his re-programmed Sentinels against President Nixon and the other humans in Washington.
 He lifts up Robert F. Kennedy Memorial Stadium and uses it as a barricade to trap everyone in the white house.
 Our hero’s intervene, but the odds aren’t on their side.
 I can’t even describe in words how awesome this climax is, it’s suspenseful, it’s riveting, it’s creative, and has just enough powerful moments to play to the characters emotional sides.

 Overall, “X-Men: Days of Future Past” is a film that’s bound to please fans of the series, as well as regular fans of action, Sci-Fi and superhero films.
 It takes the series to new heights with bigger spectacles, but has a consistently strong story, and respectable themes at the center.
-It obviously isn’t a great masterpiece of a film, but it’s so much better than your typical stupid summer popcorn flick like “Transformers”, and it’s even a little better then “The Avengers” ... well, to a certain extent.
+It obviously isn’t a great masterpiece of a film, but it’s so much better than your typical stupid summer popcorn flick like “Transformers”, and it’s even a little better than “The Avengers” ... well, to a certain extent.
 “X-Men: Days of Future Past” is hands down my favorite of the series, a respectable adaption of its iconic source material, and raises the bar for X-Men at the movies.

 How could the franchise possibly get any more successful, well, we’ll find out when I review “Deadpool” next.
 Thanks for reading my review of the 2014 superhero movie “X-Men: Days of Future Past” ... and continue to enjoy the movies you love!